-In September 1977, ABC aired “The Magic of ABC,” a fall preview special/variety hour hosted by illusionist David Copperfield.
-It was his first television special.
-The elaborate, hour-long mix of magic, singing and dancing featured 14 ABC stars who helped promote and introduce the network’s new and returning programs.
+In September 1977, ABC aired “The Magic of ABC,” a fall preview special hosted by illusionist David Copperfield.
+The elaborate musical-variety special featured more than a dozen ABC stars who helped introduce and promote the network’s new and returning shows.

 World-famous illusionist David Copperfield owes much of his success to his exposure on television.
 Between 1978 and 1995 he headlined 17 television specials on CBS; another two were aired in 2000 and 2001.
 But his very first television special was broadcast on a different network, ABC, in September 1977.
 “The Magic of ABC” was a fall preview special and variety hour rolled into one.

 “The Magic of ABC” aired a little over a week before Copperfield’s 21st birthday, on Wednesday, September 7th, 1977 from 8-9PM.
 It aired opposite a repeat of The Waltons on CBS and “U.S. Against the World,” an installment of NBC’s The Big Event.
 It was one of two fall preview specials airing in prime time that week.
 The other was “CBS Galaxy,” which aired two days earlier on Monday, September 5th.
 NBC didn’t air a 1977-1978 fall preview special.

 (All three networks did air prime time Saturday morning fall preview specials during the same week: CBS aired “Wacko Saturday Morning Preview” and NBC “C’Mon Saturday” on Thursday, September 8th and ABC aired “ABC All-Star Saturday” on Friday, September 9th.)